-- Try to avoid close contact with people who have severe active infections.
+- Try to avoid close contact with people you know have an infection.

-Certolizumab pegol may be prescribed alongside other drugs including methotrexate.
+Certolizumab pegol may be prescribed along with other drugs, including the disease-modifying anti-rheumatic drug (DMARD) methotrexate.

 Check with your doctor before starting any new medications, and remember to mention you’re on certolizumab pegol if you’re treated by anyone other than your usual rheumatology team.

-- Don’t take over-the-counter preparations or herbal remedies without discussing it first with your healthcare team.
+Don’t take over-the-counter preparations or herbal remedies without discussing this first with your healthcare team.

-It’s recommended that you carry a biological therapy alert card so anyone treating you will know that you’re on certolizumab pegol – you can get a card from your rheumatology team.
+It’s recommended that you carry a biological therapy alert card so anyone treating you will know that you’re on certolizumab pegol.
+You can get a card from your rheumatology department.

 It’s best to discuss vaccinations with your healthcare team before starting certolizumab pegol.

-If you’re offered shingles vaccination (Zostavax) it’s best to have this before starting certolizumab pegol.
-Shingles vaccination isn’t recommended for people who are already on certolizumab pegol.
+If you’re offered shingles vaccination, known as Zostavax, it’s best if you can have this at least two weeks before starting certolizumab pegol.
+Shingles vaccination isn’t recommended for people who are already on this medication.

-Pneumococcal vaccine (which protects against the commonest cause of pneumonia) and yearly flu vaccines are safe and recommended.
+Pneumococcal vaccine (new-mo-cok-al vak-seen), which gives protection against the most common cause of pneumonia, and yearly flu vaccines are safe and recommended.

 Having an operation

-Talk this over with your specialists.
+If you’re due to have an operation, talk to your surgeon and rheumatology team about taking your certolizumab pegol.
 It’s likely you’ll be advised to stop certolizumab pegol for a time before and after surgery.

 There’s no known interaction between certolizumab pegol and alcohol.

-However, if you’re also taking methotrexate, you should keep within the recommended limits (no more than 14 units of alcohol per week for adults) because methotrexate and alcohol can interact and affect your liver.
+However, if you’re also taking methotrexate, you should keep within the recommended limits.
+Guidelines state that adults shouldn’t have more than 14 units of alcohol per week, and that they should spread them out over the course of the week.
 In some circumstances your doctor may advise lower limits.